 Figure 1.
 Schematic of active ribonucleoproteins containing Cas enzymes bound to guide RNAs.
 (A) Cas9 with 2-part guide RNA, comprising crRNA and tracrRNA.
 (B) Cas9 with single-guide RNA.
 (C) Cas12a with crRNA (gRNA).

 The gRNA, for either Cas9 or Cas12a, contains a target-specific sequence (the “spacer”).
 The spacer comprises 20 bases for Cas9, or 21 bases for Cas12a.
 This sequence is complementary to the target DNA.
 The gRNA spacer pairs with the target DNA sequence, the “protospacer,” which is the section of the genomic DNA that will be cut.
 For Cas9 and Cas12a to function, the protospacer (target) must be located next to a protospacer adjacent motif (PAM) sequence, as described below.

 Some researchers have produced these components by expression from plasmids transfected into the experimental cells.
 Others have produced gRNA by in vitro transcription (IVT).
-However, more recent research has shown significantly better outcomes when the CRISPR components are prepared in advance and delivered as intact ribonucleoprotein (RNP).
+However, more recent research has shown significantly better outcomes in terms of the ratio of on/off-target editing when the CRISPR components are prepared in advance and delivered as intact ribonucleoprotein (RNP).
 Cas enzymes can be produced by standard recombinant protein technology and the gRNA by chemical synthesis.
 To form the RNP, the Cas and the gRNA are combined outside the cells.
 The RNP can then be introduced into cells by electroporation or a few other methods.
-Transformation efficiency by electroporation can be increased by adding electroporation enhancers, which are thought to act as carrier DNA.
+Transfection efficiency by electroporation can be increased by adding electroporation enhancers, which are thought to act as carrier DNA.